BashirAljounaidy/bashir-storybooks/README.md

    - Enhance your relevant views (e.g., login page) by adding a "Login with Google" button that directs users to the `/auth/google` route to start the authentication flow.

 By integrating Google OAuth2 into your Storybooks project, you provide users with a convenient and secure method of logging in, further enhancing their experience on the platform.

-## Video Introduction

-🎥 Watch the video introduction to get a walkthrough of the project's features and how it works.
-[Video Link](https://your-video-link).

----